dxtrity/brainfuck/README.md

 An **overengineered** [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter that can do everything every other brainfuck interpreters can but also a little more.

+## Dependencies
+This project is using **Super**.
+An *in-house* project manager I created for managing commands and project structure.
+The code is closed-source at the minute but I will release the files onto GitHub as soon as I can.

 ## Core Features
 - [x] Full Brainfuck Interpreter
 - [x] Interpret by File